7 Most Common Network Vulnerabilities for Businesses

 While most operating systems and common applications like Salesforce, Microsoft Office 365, and Google G Suite are generally secure, the sheer volume of code to run them makes security vulnerabilities inevitable.
-These companies have developers on staff who are constantly looking for weak spots in their applications and OS and create patches to fix them, Once located it’s absolutely necessary to install those patches when they become available.
+These companies have developers on staff who are constantly looking for weak spots in their applications and OS and create patches to fix them.
+Once located it’s absolutely necessary to install those patches when they become available.
 Without these patches, a hacker can easily submit a command prompt that steals data or shuts down your system.

 Additionally, running an operating system or software that is no longer supported by software developers means there won’t be patches or updates sent out to fix vulnerabilities.
-It’s important to always move to current versions and perform network vulnerability scans (or have them done by a managed network security service) to reduce your risk.
+It’s important to always move to current versions and perform vulnerability scans (or have them done by a managed network security service) to reduce your risk.

 If you’re using a weak or a default password on a web application or internal software program, you’re leaving yourself open to a data breach.
 Simple passwords like the default option, ‘password,’ or your business name are easy for malware programs to crack or for hackers to steal.
-Making sure you and your team are using stronger passwords.
+Make sure you and your team are using stronger passwords.

-Check Your Firewall Configuration
+Poor Firewall Configuration

 Your firewall monitors incoming and outgoing network traffic and allows you to set up rules for access that prevents unauthorized sources from entering your network, or from people on your network from accessing security threats.
 This is an essential part of your security, but it has to be used correctly in order to block threats.